timothyshull/programming_notes/parallelism_and_concurrency/c++_concurrency_in_action.md

               result of another without any explicit access to shared data

 #### FP-style quicksort
-To illustrate the use of futures for FP-style concurrency, let's look at a simple imple- mentation of the Quicksort algorithm.
-The basic idea of the algorithm is simple:
 - given a list of values
     - take an element to be the pivot element
     - partition the list into two sets